 Now that you've got some idea of what current accounts there are to choose from, you'll have to determine which is the best current account for you.
 This will of course depend on your personal circumstances.
 If you're often overdrawn, you'll likely be drawn to an account with overdraft facilities.
 If you never go overdrawn, on the other hand, you might want to take advantage of a high interest current account instead.

-If you're looking for the best current account that gives you something back, a switching incentive might lure you in with an offer of up to £100, or sometimes even more, straight away.
+If you're looking for the best current account that gives you something back, a switching incentive might lure you in with some offering up to £125 to switch.
 However, a little bit extra every month might work out as more lucrative over the long run, so you may want to consider a cashback or interest-paying current account instead.
 Regardless, remember that a lot of incentives will require you to close your old account, so you can't just open an extra account for a cash offer.

 Whatever you are after, make sure to compare current accounts on all their features, not just their benefits, otherwise you might find that a cashback offer is undone by a high account or overdraft fee.
 Once you've made your choice, it's easy to switch bank accounts, especially thanks to the Current Account Switch Service and its accompanying guarantee.
 Read our current account switching guide to find out which providers offer it – you'll find that almost all do nowadays.

 Some types of bank account charge fees, for example a packaged bank account has a monthly fee to offset the cost of additional products and services bundled with the account.
 You should consider if you will use the add-ons included in a packaged account and if so if it is good value to pay the monthly fee.

 Those bank accounts designed for those with bad credit may also charge fees, often a monthly fee and some transaction fees.
 In this case, the account provider is looking to cover its operating costs and generate profit.

 There are current accounts that don't charge fees, but they may require you to deposit a specific sum of money each month to qualify.